 The following is an example of an interactive report.

-When using an interactive report you can:
+When defining an interactive report you can:

-Include one interactive report per page
+Include multiple interactive reports per page

 Include 999 rows per column heading filter (if no custom LOV is specified in the column attributes)

+To create an classic report, developers either select a table or provide a SQL statement.
 Classic reports support general keyword search capability, the ability to specify the number of rows that display, and basic column sorting.

 When using a classic report, you can view 100 columns using report columns.
-You can edit additional columns using Tree view or paginating through Report Column attributes.